seclab-ucr/Patchlocator/README.md

 **Note**: when you have multiple target kernels with the same reference branch, you only need to execute generate_pickcommands()/generate_extcommands()/generate_matchcommands_ref once but execute generate_matchcommands_target() for each target.

 Finally, you can execute the commands in E-Fiber directory, you can execute the commands in parallel to speed up the process.
+(For example, with the help of GNU Parallel)
 ## 0x4 Notes for other files

 **helper_zz.py**: stores some helper functions related to git repository.